Pejoal/Privacy-Policy/README.md

 - Contacts
 - Storage

+(If an app requires certain permissions for specific functionality, this will be clearly explained within that app.)

 ---

 ## 4. Ads and Analytics

-- The app shows **no advertisements**
+- Our apps show **no advertisements**
-- It uses **no analytics or tracking tools**
+- We do **not use analytics or tracking tools**
-- No third-party services are integrated
+- No third-party services are integrated that collect user data

 ---

 ## 5. Children

-This app is safe for all age groups, including children under 13.
+Our apps are designed to be safe for all age groups, including children under 13.
-Since no data is collected, **no parental consent** is required.
+As no personal data is collected, **no parental consent** is necessary.

 ---

 ## 6. Contact

-If you have any questions about this policy, feel free to contact the developer:
+If you have any questions or concerns about this policy, feel free to contact the developer:

 📧 **pejoal.business@gmail.com**